PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

 [AKS ingress](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/aks/ingress-basic.md)

 ### 2.1 Create an AKS Cluster
-Default Spatial-Cloud-Native deployment will need 30 vCPUs + 15GB RAM.
+Default Private Spatial APIs deployment will need 30 vCPUs + 15GB RAM.
 It is good to start from a single node AKS cluster with `F32s_v2` VM.
 It has 32 vCPUs + 64GB RAM.